Belize City: Educational institutions

 Belize City has more educational institutions at every level than any other city in Belize.
 Most city children in Belize attend high school.
-The only three schools that are not coed are on the Northside: Saint John's College (boys), Saint Catherine's Academy (girls) and Pallotti High School (girls).
-One Southside school that was previously all girls, Sadie Vernon Technical (Belize Continuation), became coed in 2005.
+The only three schools that are not coeducational are on the Northside: Saint John's College (boys), Saint Catherine's Academy (girls) and Pallotti High School (girls).
+One Southside school that was previously all girls, Sadie Vernon Technical (Belize Continuation), became coeducational in 2005.

 There are three other private schools in Belize City: Belize Elementary School and its continuation Belize High School behind it, both on Princess Margret Drive, and the Hummingbird Elementary School.

 Culture

 Belize City's culture is considered similar to that of Caribbean capital cities such as St. George's, Grenada, or Georgetown, Guyana.
-Always busy in the daytime, the city has the hustle and bustle one would associate with a city of 70,800.
+The city has the hustle and bustle one would associate with a city of 70,800.
 Notable cultural events include Garifuna Settlement Day (November 19), Belize City Carnival (September), Baron Bliss Day (March 9).

-Museums in the city include the Bliss Institute, Image Factory Art Foundation and Gallery, the Maritime Museum and the Museum of Belize.
+Museums in the city include the Bliss Institute, the Maritime Museum and the Museum of Belize.
 There is an annual Street Art Festival.